 What are the health claims for Bio-Live

 Current legislation means that probiotic supplements are categorised as a food so no specific health claims can be made for Bio-Live.
-However many people including dieticians, nutritionists, doctors and scientists believe that taking supplements which contain live viable bacteria commonly known as probiotics can maintain balance in the gut and help with many health issues.
-The Internet is a good source to learn more about current research and other peoples’ experiences and of course you can try for yourself.
+However many people including dieticians, nutritionists, doctors and scientists believe that taking supplements which contain live bacteria commonly known as probiotics can maintain balance in the gut.

 Do probiotics work for everyone?

 The bacterial balance in the gut is complex and not all of the causes of imbalance are fully understood.
-Taking probiotics can be highly effective, especially if people are also managing their diet and lifestyle to avoid their main triggers.
-A good quality probiotic can give positive benefit to the vast majority but do not necessarily work the same way for everyone.
+Taking probiotics can be highly effective, especially if you are also managing your diet and lifestyle.
+A good quality probiotic can have positive effects on the vast majority of people but do not necessarily work the same way for everyone.
 It may take a few weeks for you to start to feel the benefits but it is important that anyone taking Bio-Live for the first time uses it for at least three months to give it the best opportunity to work.

 Does Bio-Live have any downsides?

 Occasionally customers have reported a loosening of stools or some gas and discomfort during the first few days of taking Bio-Live.
 This is quite normal because it means the bacteria are busy working to balance your digestive system.
 If the discomfort persists or becomes too uncomfortable reduce the dosage or discontinue use.

 What else can I do to improve the success of taking Bio-Live?

 With a bit of time and dedication put towards improving your gut health you will feel great and see results in all aspects of your health.